-Wallowa is a Nez Perce word describing a triangular structure of stakes that in turn supported a network of sticks called lacallas to form a fish trap.
-The Nez Perce put these traps in the Wallowa River below the outlet of Wallowa Lake.
-The author of Oregon Geographic Names, Lewis A. McArthur, said that although the origin of this name is disputed, he puts great weight in Levi Ankeny who supplied this information as he was “thoroughly familiar with the early history and tradition of the Wallowa Valley” and “on intimate terms with many Indians who knew the facts of the matter”.
-Picture – Main Street Wallowa 1910 [Wikipedia]
+The name Wallowa comes from a Nez Perce word referring to a triangular structure of stakes that supported a network of sticks, called lacallas, used to create a fish trap.
+The Nez Perce placed these traps in the Wallowa River just below the outlet of Wallowa Lake.
+According to Lewis A. McArthur, author of Oregon Geographic Names, the origin of the name is debated.
+However, he gives significant weight to Levi Ankeny’s account, as Ankeny was well-versed in the early history and traditions of the Wallowa Valley and had close relationships with many Nez Perce who knew the true origins of the name.
+Picture – Main Street Wallowa 1910.
+[Wikipedia]

 Learn how to “untangle what you see” in this podcast with geologist Dr. Kim Ely.